Workiva Inc. (NYSE:WK) Shares Sold by Price T Rowe Associates Inc. MD

-Price T Rowe Associates Inc. MD reduced its stake in Workiva Inc. (NYSE:WK – Get Rating) by 70.4% in the third quarter, HoldingsChannel.com reports.
-The fund owned 894,720 shares of the software maker’s stock after selling 2,127,337 shares during the quarter.
-Price T Rowe Associates Inc. MD’s holdings in Workiva were worth $69,610,000 as of its most recent filing with the Securities & Exchange Commission.
+Price T Rowe Associates Inc. MD cut its holdings in shares of Workiva Inc. (NYSE:WK – Get Rating) by 70.4% in the 3rd quarter, HoldingsChannel.com reports.
+The institutional investor owned 894,720 shares of the software maker’s stock after selling 2,127,337 shares during the period.
+Price T Rowe Associates Inc. MD’s holdings in Workiva were worth $69,610,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds and other institutional investors also recently bought and sold shares of the stock.
-Praesidium Investment Management Company LLC boosted its position in shares of Workiva by 2.8% during the third quarter.
-Praesidium Investment Management Company LLC now owns 1,143,886 shares of the software maker’s stock worth $88,994,000 after buying an additional 31,410 shares during the period.
-Quantamental Technologies LLC acquired a new position in shares of Workiva during the third quarter worth approximately $417,000.
-Marshall Wace LLP acquired a new position in shares of Workiva during the third quarter worth approximately $5,420,000.
-Ensign Peak Advisors Inc boosted its position in shares of Workiva by 34.0% during the third quarter.
-Ensign Peak Advisors Inc now owns 12,380 shares of the software maker’s stock worth $963,000 after buying an additional 3,140 shares during the period.
-Finally, First Trust Advisors LP boosted its position in shares of Workiva by 1.3% during the third quarter.
-First Trust Advisors LP now owns 973,530 shares of the software maker’s stock worth $75,741,000 after buying an additional 12,647 shares during the period.
+Several other hedge funds and other institutional investors have also made changes to their positions in WK.
+Vanguard Group Inc. lifted its position in Workiva by 3.6% in the first quarter.
+Vanguard Group Inc. now owns 4,316,544 shares of the software maker’s stock worth $509,353,000 after purchasing an additional 149,693 shares during the period.
+Riverbridge Partners LLC lifted its position in Workiva by 35.7% in the third quarter.
+Riverbridge Partners LLC now owns 2,237,245 shares of the software maker’s stock worth $174,058,000 after purchasing an additional 588,095 shares during the period.
+Brown Advisory Inc. lifted its position in Workiva by 4.0% in the third quarter.
+Brown Advisory Inc. now owns 1,658,915 shares of the software maker’s stock worth $129,064,000 after purchasing an additional 63,109 shares during the period.
+Artisan Partners Limited Partnership lifted its position in Workiva by 11.4% in the third quarter.
+Artisan Partners Limited Partnership now owns 1,310,501 shares of the software maker’s stock worth $101,957,000 after purchasing an additional 133,586 shares during the period.
+Finally, Praesidium Investment Management Company LLC lifted its position in Workiva by 2.8% in the third quarter.
+Praesidium Investment Management Company LLC now owns 1,143,886 shares of the software maker’s stock worth $88,994,000 after purchasing an additional 31,410 shares during the period.
 82.41% of the stock is currently owned by institutional investors and hedge funds.

 Workiva Price Performance